What is a Sublease Agreement?

 When renting out a rent-regulated apartment, you cannot charge your subtenant more than your current rent unless you are subletting a furnished apartment.
 In that event, you can charge a 10% surcharge.
 If you overcharge your subtenant, the subtenant can use the law protecting rent-stabilized tenants against overcharges.
 The subtenant might win damages of three times the overcharge, attorney’s fees, and interest on the overcharge.

-Moreover, if you are sublessee to a rent-regulated apartment, it’s possible you can become a victim of what’s called an “illusory tenancy” perpetrated by the landlord.
-An illusory tenancy is an illegal tactic used by some greedy landlords, and some tenant, whose primary goal is to receive additional profits on a rent-regulated apartment, by collecting higher than the legal, regulated rent.
+Moreover, if you are a sublessee to a rent-regulated apartment, it’s possible you can become a victim of what’s called an “illusory tenancy” perpetrated by the landlord.
+An illusory tenancy is an illegal tactic used by some greedy landlords, and some tenants, whose primary goal is to receive additional profits on a rent-regulated apartment, by collecting higher than the legal, regulated rent.
 For example, the legal, regulated rent for an apartment is $1,000.00, but the landlord (or the tenant of record) sublets the apartment to you for $1,800.00.
 That means that the tenant of record and/or the landlord are receiving an $800 profit off you, illegally.

 If you discover that you are a victim of an illusory tenancy scheme, you can sue the landlord and the tenant of record for the overcharge.
 If successful, you may receive the money that you overpaid back, as well as damages up to three times the overcharge amount, and possibly possession of the apartment with a rent-stabilized lease.